Avs goalie Darcy Kuemper leaves game after stick hits face

 Kuemper went 37-12-4 helping Colorado take the No. 1 seed in the Western Conference.

 He becomes the latest goalie injured.
 Casey DeSmith of Pittsburgh will miss the rest of the postseason after he had core surgery after leaving the second overtime of the Penguins’ Game 1 victory over the New York Rangers.
-Carolina goalie Antti Raanta left victory over Boston after David Pastrnak struck him in the head with a gloved hand.
+Carolina’s Antti Raanta left a victory over Boston after David Pastrnak struck him in the head with a gloved hand.

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports